slevin/talks/oopwtf/slides.md

 ---

-* oop is not the only way to provide benefits

-functional, static analyzers, better language idioms where the default choice of the language (the lazy choice) is the choice that makes future change easier

----

 most importantly I think is recognizing that the most important thing we can do is pay attention to our development process